The National Archives Services of Norway

 Made by Daniel Dahn

 The National Archives (Riksarkivet) preserve the non-current records of government ministries and other central offices.
 Documents from these institutions are brought to the National Archives when they are 25 years old and out of administrative use.
 There are more than 125 000 metres of documents kept in the National Archives and the amount increases with approximately 4000 metres each year.
 The oldest complete document is from 1189 A.D.

 The Regional State Archives (statsarkivene) preserve documents from the regional and local branches of the state administration in their districts.
 There are eight regional state archives in Norway, situated in Oslo, Hamar, Kongsberg, Kristiansand, Stavanger, Bergen, Trondheim and Tromsø.
-The Sámi Archives, situated in Kautokeino, is responsible for public archives of importance to the Sámi community, history and culture.
+The Sámi Archives preserve documentation for the Sámi society (read more about The Sámi Archives below).

 Both the National Archives and The Regional State Archives preserve private archives from companies, organizations, political parties and private people.

 The official records in the archives mirror the tasks of the government and official institutions through the centuries.
 They contain applications and decisions, court sentences, surveys and accounts.
 In addition the archives include different kinds of registrations, for example censuses and church records.
 The material is organized according to the authority which was in charge, not according to topics.
 You must therefore follow the trail of each case and you may have to look for it in several places in the archives.